Barbeque Man Unleashed:

 CVS Pharmacy Call Waiting Music Improvisation

-I had to listen to the CVS call waiting music probably more than anything else for over 20 years, so one I decided to record some variations on it.
+I had to listen to the CVS call waiting music probably more than anything else for over 20 years, so one night I decided to record some variations on it.

 Etude No. 8 (Phlasssy Paul )